Let’s be honest… a rainy day in New York City with kids is either a great story or a total disaster. The difference is having a plan.

 Art, but make it an experience.

-Rainy days call for something out of the ordinary, and Mercer Labs delivers.
+Rainy days in NYC sometimes call for something out of the ordinary, and Mercer Labs delivers.

 Mercer Labs